francisdavey/physics/planning/leibniz.md

 -  Group that has forgotten its identity element
 - Eg, Voltage, Energy, date, notes.
 You can't add these together, you can subtract them and get a torsor.
 You can add a torsor to one of these to get another one of these values.
 We could have used torsors for our values.
 - John Baez has a very good informal discussion: https://math.ucr.edu/home/baez/torsors.html

+### Doing parametric dimensions for our story
+- Base dimension - The pacing of the curve (t).
+This is a torsor because t1+t2 is meaningless (can't add points)
+- Scale group Diff(R) - group of smooth changes of variable t=g(s)
+- Target field - R
+- Weight Lattice - Z (order of differential)
+- Toric Ideal => contact ideal.
+Formulas like dy -d'(x)dx
+- Toric Variety => Jet Variety
+- Resulting orbit space (quotienting) is intrinsic geometry.

 ## Old Notes
 - [ ] Orders of infinity are probably "graded rings" or "graded fields".
 Or perhaps the homogenous elements of such a graded field.
 There may be a relationship to Toric Algebras or Tropical Geometry about which I know nothing.
 A Hady Field captures growth in a similar way but allows the sums of terms of different growth or order.
 There is a natural valuation with ultrametric inequality (a Krull valuation?) and some interesting structure including a graded algebra core.